 Course Registration for First-Year Law Students

-Regulatory Electives (choose one):|
+|First-Year Regulatory Electives (choose one):|

-Introduction to Intellectual Property
+Intro to Intellectual Property Law and Policy

 |Law and Society in Japan|

 Resources for Reviewing the Curriculum

-Exam Schedules & Policies and Procedures
+- Exam Schedules & Policies and Procedures